-If you have any issues please contact Brian David at 610-402-2816, or brian.david@lvhn.org; 1247 DOE, 2nd Floor.
+If you have any issues please contact;

+Brian David

+1247 Department of Education, 2ND Floor brian.david@lvhn.org

 SOCIAL MEDIA PARTICIPATION POLICY

 Social media responsibility is an important aspect of professionalism.
 All LVHN colleagues - including students - must adhere to LVHN's Social Media Policy.
 LVHN's Social Media Policy outlines the following.
 The full policy can be found on www.lvh.com: